Manufacturing Startup Financial Model

 Address customer feedback for continuous improvement.

-8. Startup Marketing and Branding
+8. Manufacturing Startup Marketing and Branding

 Focus: Build a strong brand and reach your target audience.